Modern porch with many windows.

 Need to fund repairs or minor improvements to your home but don’t have enough equity to qualify for a home equity loan or cash-out refinance?
 An unsecured personal loan can help.

-Instead, though, you can apply for an unsecured personal loan.
-An unsecured loan is one in which you aren’t putting up any collateral.
-In a home equity loan, your home is your collateral.
+Instead, you can apply for an unsecured loan – one against which you aren’t putting up any collateral.
+With a home equity loan, your home is your collateral.
 If you don’t pay back your loan, your lender can file a foreclosure action against you and possibly take your home.

-With an unsecured loan, there is no collateral for your lender to take should you stop making your payments.
-This makes these loans riskier, which is why lenders typically charge higher interest rates for them.
+With an unsecured loan, there’s no collateral for your lender to take if you stop making payments.
+This makes these loans riskier, which is why lenders typically charge a higher interest rate for them.

 You can use a personal loan, though, to pay for smaller and medium-sized repairs and improvements to your home.
-Your interest rate will be higher than with a home equity loan or cash-out refinance.
-But these are options if you don’t have enough equity.
+Your interest rate will typically be higher than with a home equity loan or cash-out refinance.

 Moving Costs

-Moving to a new home isn't cheap.
-ConsumerAffairs estimates that it costs $600 – $1,000 to hire movers for a local move, a move from one location in your state to another.
-Moving to another state, though, can be more expensive: ConsumerAffairs estimates that it costs an average of $5,000 for a move that crosses state lines.
-The costs of such a move can soar to $10,000, according to the publication.
+Moving into a new home isn’t cheap.
+ConsumerAffairs estimates that it costs $600 – $1,000 to hire movers for a move from one location in your state to another.
+Moving to another state, though, can be more expensive: ConsumerAffairs estimates that it costs an average of $2,000 – $8,000 to pay professional movers for a long-distance, or out-of-state, move.

 It can be challenging to pay for these expenses out of pocket.
 A personal loan can give you the cash you need to tackle moving expenses such as hiring professional movers, buying packing supplies, renting a moving truck or purchasing new furniture.